Agentic Multi-Persona Framework for Evidence-Aware Fake News Detection: Introduction

 \section{Introduction}

-News plays a central role in shaping public opinion, guiding decisions, and maintaining social stability.
-With digital media and social platforms accelerating global dissemination, information now spreads almost instantly.
-However, this connectivity also amplifies the reach of fake news \cite{zhou2020survey}, which can erode trust, cause confusion, and trigger severe consequences in health, politics, and public safety.
-These societal risks have made fake news detection a critical research area for safeguarding the integrity of online ecosystems \cite{shu2020fakenewsnet,das2025fakenewsdetectionllm}.
-Early work on fake news detection relied on manual fact-checking, reliable but unscalable \cite{graves2018understanding}.
+Digital news ecosystems constitute a core component of modern computational social systems, influencing collective opinion formation, policy discourse, and societal stability.
+With the rapid expansion of online platforms, information now propagates across interconnected social networks at unprecedented speed and scale.
+While this connectivity enhances access to information, it simultaneously amplifies the spread of misinformation and fake news \cite{zhou2020survey}.
+Such distortions of public discourse can undermine institutional trust, polarize communities, and generate harmful societal consequences in domains including public health, politics, and safety.
+Consequently, robust and transparent fake news detection has become a critical problem for safeguarding the integrity and resilience of digital social systems \cite{shu2020fakenewsnet,das2025fakenewsdetectionllm}.
+Early mitigation efforts relied on manual fact-checking, which, although reliable, cannot scale to the velocity and volume of online information flows \cite{graves2018understanding}.
 Automated approaches reframed detection as supervised classification, leveraging linguistic cues, user behavior, and propagation patterns \cite{shu2017fake}.
 Deep learning further advanced these models by capturing complex textual, semantic, and contextual dependencies \cite{zhou2020survey}.
 Yet, the rapid evolution of misinformation and heterogeneous news sources reveals persistent gaps, particularly in multimodal integration, cross-domain generalization, and reliance on resource-intensive annotations.

 Over time, methods have evolved from text-only classifiers to multimodal, domain-adaptive, and large language model (LLM)-driven paradigms.
 Multimodal approaches, from early joint encoders EANN \cite{wang2018eann}/ MVAE \cite{khattar2019mvae} to contrastive and graph-enhanced models \cite{wei2025structure,10.1145/3581783.3612423}, demonstrate the value of heterogeneous cues, but suffer from fixed encoders, shallow fusion, and costly pipelines.
 Domain adaptation methods \cite{WU2025111485,10.1145/3664647.3681317} mitigate distribution shifts yet depend on domain metadata and remain brittle under unseen domains.
 More recently, LLM-based methods \cite{hu2025synergizingllmsgloballabel,modzelewski2025pcotpersuasionaugmentedchainthought} enhance reasoning and semantic understanding, but face high computational costs, weak multimodal integration, and shallow, non-evidence-grounded explanations, limiting use in high-stakes settings.
 Collectively, existing approaches capture correlations but lack scalability, robustness, and evidence-grounding transparency \cite{harris2024review}.